the1lab/1lab/src/Data/Set/Material.lagda.md

 ## Extensionality

 We can now prove our material sets satisfy the axiom of extensionality: if
-$A$ and $B$ are subsets of eachother, they must be the same set.
+$A$ and $B$ are subsets of each other, they must be the same set.
 By induction (now using our elimination principle), it suffices to show this when $A = \rm{set}(A,f)$ and $B = \rm{set}(B,f)$ are literal sets.